Chestnut, Bacon and Parsnip Soup

 To roast, pierce each nut and roast the nuts on a tray at 200˚C for 15 mins.

-Add the milk, 600ml water, the thyme and chestnuts.
+4. Add the milk, chicken stock and 500ml water, the thyme and chestnuts.
 Cover and simmer for 30 mins until the parsnip is tender.